Leopold Mandić

 Although Mandić wanted to be a missionary in Eastern Europe, he spent almost all his adult life in Italy, living in Padua from 1906 until his death.
 He also spent one year in an Italian prison during World War I, since he would not renounce his Croatian nationality.
-He also dreamed unceasingly about reuniting the Catholic and Orthodox churches and going to the Orient.
+He dreamed unceasingly about reuniting the Catholic and Orthodox churches and going to the Orient.
 He became known as an Apostle of Confession and an Apostle of Unity.
-He made a famous prayer that is the forerunner of today's ecumenism.

 Life

 Early life

 He was born Bogdan Ivan Mandić in the coastal town of Herceg Novi, in the Bay of Kotor, then in the Austrian Empire but today part of Montenegro.
 He was the twelfth child of Dragica Zarević and Petar Antun Mandić, owner of an Adriatic fishing fleet, natives of Zakučac (in the hinterland of the city of Omiš, 28 km from Split).
+Bogdan's parents were devout Catholics; father accompanied little Bogdan to church every morning for Holy Mass, while Mandić remembered his mother as the person "to whom I owe everything that I am."

 His family originates from Bosnia, from where they settled to Dalmatia and later in the Bay of Kotor.